 There are a variety of ways chronic joint pain sufferers can manage their symptoms, including manual therapies.
 Joint and tissue manipulation applies pressure to the affected areas to provide temporary pain relief.

-Manipulation and adjustments can be aided with ice therapy, electric stimulation, and laser therapy for deep tissue relief.
+Manipulation and adjustments can be aided with ice procedure, electric stimulation, and laser procedure for deep tissue relief.
 Each of these helps to relieve pressure on the joints, reduce inflammation, and improve nerve function.
 Traditional pain relief and anti-inflammatory medications don’t address the underlying cause of pain and shouldn’t be used as a sole method of pain relief in serious cases.
 In fact, they could be contributing to the degeneration.

 How Would an Integrated Medical Center Help Relieve Chronic Joint Pain?